modal-inria/Kernalytics/doc/build.md

 ## macOS

 On macOS, [Homebrew](https://brew.sh/) is required.
-Once installed, the command to getsbt simply is:
+Once installed, the command to get sbt simply is:

 ```bash
 brew install git sbt